-Justice Department limits efforts to seize reporters’ phone, email records
+Justice Department curtails seizure of reporters’ phone, email records in leak investigations

 The department has not publicly revealed the particular stories at issue.
 But the eight reporters targeted and the time period in question, 2017, suggest a broad crackdown.

 The Post reporters — Greg Miller, Ellen Nakashima and Adam Entous — wrote a story about classified U.S. intelligence intercepts indicating that in 2016, Sen. Jeff Sessions (R-Ala.) had discussed the Trump campaign with Sergey Kislyak, who was Russia’s ambassador to the United States.
-Trump later picked Sessions to be his attorney general.
+Sessions later became Trump’s attorney general.

-CNN’s Pentagon correspondent, Barbara Starr, reported on options the military had prepared to present to Trump on North Korea, U.S. action on a possible planned chemical attack in Syria and a military policy change to suspend the public release of information about American combat deaths in Afghanistan.
+CNN Pentagon correspondent Barbara Starr reported on options the military had prepared to present to Trump on North Korea, U.S. action on a possible planned chemical attack in Syria and a military policy change to suspend the public release of information about American combat deaths in Afghanistan.

-The Times asserted that the article at issue for its targeted reporters — Matt Apuzzo, Adam Goldman, Eric Lichtblau and Michael S. Schmidt — seemed to be a piece about how James B. Comey, then the FBI director, handled politically charged investigations during the 2016 presidential election.
+The Times said the article at issue for its targeted reporters — Matt Apuzzo, Adam Goldman, Eric Lichtblau and Michael S. Schmidt — seemed to be a piece about how James B. Comey, then the FBI director, handled politically charged investigations during the 2016 presidential election.